Illinois cleaning business license and insurance requirements

 • Register your company name: Verify the availability of your chosen business name through the state website’s name search and post a fictitious name notice.

-• Register your business: LLCs, LPs, LLPs and corporations will need to register with the Secretary of State’s Department of Business and pay a filing fee.
+• Register your business: LLCs, LPs, LLPs and corporations will need to register with the Illinois Department of Revenue and pay a fee.

 2. File a fictitious business statement

-Sole props register with the county clerk where their business is based.
-This allows you to use a business name different from your entity’s legal name.
-The filing cost can vary by county.
+Sole proprietors register with the county clerk where their business is based.
+Filing cost can vary by county.

 3. Get an Employer Identification Number (EIN)

-If your cleaning business in Illinois has employees, is a multi-member LLC, is part of a partnership, or is a corporation, you’ll need an EIN for tax purposes.
-This number is crucial for paying your employees, handling your business taxes, opening bank accounts and applying for credit.
+If your cleaning business in Illinois has employees, is a multi-member LLC, is part of a partnership or is a corporation, you’ll need an EIN for business tax purposes.
+This number is crucial to pay your employees and business taxes, open a bank account and apply for a loan or credit.

 Getting an EIN is easy.
-Just head over to the IRS website and follow the steps.
+Just head to the IRS website and follow the instructions.
 You’ll need to provide your business name and basic info, like your business address.
 And it’s free of charge.

 5. Register for a sales tax permit